ermanclk/GoogleSheets2Slack/README.md

 command to start web application.
 It runs on 8090 port, you can configure this by application.properties file.

-That's it.
-Your application will start working, but will not scan any sheet yet because we did not provide any sheet config.

 **Sheets Configuration**

 we use **./sheet-templates/** folder to place sheet configuration files.